box/developer.box.com/content/guides/webhooks/v1/create_v1.md

 3. At the bottom of the page, click **Preview**.
 4. Click **Add**

-Webhooks will now be triggered for any configured events that are occur in the user's account.
+Webhooks will now trigger for any configured events that are occur in the user's account.

 [devconsole]: https://app.box.com/developers/console
 [support]: https://support.box.com